Master of Education with Specialization in Curriculum and Instruction with EC-6 Certification

 Advantages and Opportunities

 Throughout the program, students develop knowledge and skills through working with children and teachers in elementary school settings.
-Because the School of Education maintains close ties with area schools and school districts students benefit from the practical experiences and the professional opportunities available.
+Because the College of Education maintains close ties with area schools and school districts students benefit from the practical experiences and the professional opportunities available.
 Most graduates of this program are employed in Houston-area schools.

 In addition to being accepted into the University graduate program, which requires a cumulative undergraduate GPA of 2.5 or higher, students must be admitted to both the Teacher Education and Master of Education Programs.
 They must successfully complete all sections of the THEA, with a 230 or higher on the reading portion.